demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-revoke-certificate-of-device

 ***
-Revoke a certificate of a device
+Revoke a certificate of a device.

 #### Base Command